 In this guide to November in Italy, I will help you choose where to go and tips on how ho plan your itinerary during this peculiar time.

 Disclaimer: this is a seasonal travel guide about Italy in November, meant to help you decide the best time of the year for your visit.
 It does not address the current state of travel.
 For official information please always refer to official info before making any plans.
+Please be advised that regional restrictions are in place as well as national ones.

 Please note: this post contains affiliate links and, should you make a purchase through them, we might make a small commission at no extra cost to you.